How to film an interview

-If you have the people you’re interviewing sit in a chair, never allow them to sit in a chair that has wheels, that can swivel or that can rock.
+If you have to have the people you’re interviewing sitting in a chair, never allow them to sit in one with wheels that can swivel or that can rock.
 The person’s nervousness will materialize in telltale movement of the chair.

 7: Prevent fiddling

 Remove any items from within reach of the person – items that he or she could pick up and fiddle with during an interview.
 Again, it suggest to the viewer that the person is nervous.

 Don’t allow them to be holding anything in their hands during the interview, such as a pen, their glasses, coffee, or a cigarette (except when there is an overriding reason for it – as in a demonstration or a story about coffee, cigarettes, smoking, etc.).